-Attendance/Participation (10%)
+Attendance/Participation (5%)

 Class participation begins with regular connection to the course on Blackboard and our sessions via Zoom.
-Our online sessions, which occur twice a week, will be organized around chapters from the text book, according to the planned class schedule (Tuesdays and Fridays from 12:45pm to 2:00pm).
-You are highly encouraged to attend and engage in the discussions.
-However, due to the specific circumstances and new obligations linked to stay at home policies and adjusted work schedules, if a situation arises where you cannot attend a session, completion of class assignments will be considered as class participation.
-Please notify me via e-mail, at least two hours before a session, if you will not be able to attend.
+You must have your camera on, as will I. If you have a specific reason for not turning your camera on during the session, please notify me via e-mail.
+Participation in a zoom session is for the entire 75-minute session.
+If you cannot participate for the 75 minutes, or your session is interrupted due to technical issues or an emergency please notify me via e-mail, otherwise, participation below 60 minutes will be considered an absence.
+Our online sessions, which occur twice a week, will be organized around chapters from the textbook, according to the planned class schedule (Tuesdays from 12:45pm to 2:00pm, Fridays from 12:45pm to 2:00pm).
+Your attendance and participation in class discussions are critical.
+However, due to the specific circumstances and new obligations linked to stay at home policies and adjusted work schedules, if a situation arises where you cannot attend a session, please notify me via e-mail one hour before a session.